patrickryan01/patrickryan01/README.md

 ## 🎯 Fun Facts (Cries For Help Disguised As Personality Traits)

 - I don't drink coffee.
 Coffee is for people who want to *gently wake up*.
-I drink white monster because I want to achieve low Earth orbit by 9 AM...
+I drink white monster because I want to achieve low Earth orbit by 9 AM.
 My cardiologist is *fascinated*.
+My white monster is always out on the desk.
+Fully visible.
+Asserting dominance.
+Coworkers walk by and they *know*.
+They know what that white monster means.
+It means I'm locked in.
+It means code is about to get written.
+It means someone's Jira ticket is about to get *closed*.
 - Debugging in production isn't a bug — it's a lifestyle choice and I've committed to it like a marriage I can't leave.
 - My commit history reads like the five stages of grief, looping infinitely, with no garbage collection.
 - I've been "just trying one more thing" since 2019.
 It is now 2026.
 The "one more thing" has not ended.
 I don't think it ever will.